Alounv/aoc-2022/README.md

-# AdventOfCode2022
+# Advent of code - 2022

-My crapy solutions for AdventOfCode2022
+My crapy solutions for Advent of code 2022